NeueDarshan/simple_ConTeXt/README.md

 ## Generating an Interface

 All the [command](#commands) features rely on so-called "interface" files.
-These are simply json files, created automatically from the XML files that a ConTeXt installation provides.
+These are simply JSON files, created automatically from the XML files that a ConTeXt installation provides.
 Different installations of ConTeXt will define different commands, and thus the XML files for each will differ.
 So there is an `interfaces` key at top-level in the settings, which should contain key-value